 If you would like to share your thoughts and/or memories with Keith's family and friends, please do so here.
 Thank you.

 × Estamos introduciendo nuevas características a CaringBridge.
 Las traducciones al español no están disponibles actualmente, pero esperamos poder agregarlos pronto.
 Gracias por su paciencia.

-Honor David "Keith" with a tax-deductible contribution to CaringBridge today.
+Celebrate this major milestone with us by honoring David "Keith" with a tax-deductible contribution to CaringBridge today.
+Donate to CaringBridge today.

 Dr. David “Keith” (Doc) Sutton, 88, of Fort Collins, Colorado, passed away at home on Thursday, September 5, 2013 surrounded by family.